gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack plucked it from her hand.
 "Don't see no groceries," he grumbled.

-"I'll mind those," Aunt Naggie said from behind Iffy, sticking her head up through an open hatch like a turtle cautiously checking that the world outside its shell.
+"I just asked her to get a couple of things," Aunt Naggie said from behind Iffy, sticking her head up through an open hatch like a turtle cautiously checking that the world outside its shell was safe.
 "Did they have eggs?"

-"Nope, but I got a piece of pepper."
+"Nope, but I got you a pepper."
 Iffy fished it and the onions she had bought out of her jacket's deep pockets and handed them to her aunt.
-"Oh, and she said to give you this too."
+"Oh, and Little Mrs. Sandhu said to give you this."
-She handed over the little jar.
+She handed over the little jar of orange powder.
 "What's in it?"

-"Stuff and things,"
+"Oh, it's her special curry powder,"
 Aunt Naggie said lightly,
 tucking the jar into her apron.
 "Now, did you get anything more to eat?
-I was going to make some noodles for Jack."
+I was going to make some noodles for lunch."

 "I'm fine,"
 Iffy lied,
-her stomach grumbling.
+trying to ignore the hungry knot in her stomach and almost succeeding.
 "But auntie,
-there was this man at the Sandhu's.
-He's a mechanic,
-a real one,
-'cept he come in on the *Taroona* and they upped his gear.
+there was this man at the Sandhu's, a mechanic come down to work in the machine shop, 'cept he come in on the *Taroona* and they stole his gear.
 He was asking after a place to stay, and we got to talking, and he said that if he could get his tools back and find work and all, he might be looking for an apprentice."

-"An apprentice?
+"An apprentice?"
+Aunt Naggie echoed.
-Well, good for Jeep---and his dad, too.
+"Well, good for Jeep---and his dad, too.
 It'll do them both the world to get some time away from each other."

 "Not Jeep!"
-Iffy exclaimed in annoyance.
+Iffy exclaimed.
 "Me!
 I could be his 'prentice!"
-The two Mrs. Sandhus had listened with bemusement as her conversation with Mr. Wales---"call me Johnson, please"---leaped from de-ionizers to micro-welding the cracked cases of old chips to the mended reciprocating rod that Iffy had taken out of her coat to show him.
+The two Mrs. Sandhus had listened with bemusement as her conversation with Mr. Wales---"call me Johnson, please"---leaped from de-ionizers to different techniques for micro-welding the cracked cases of old cores to the mended reciprocating rod that Iffy had taken out of her coat to show him.
-It wasn't until Big Mrs. Sandhu cleared her throat and suggested pointedly that the conversation might best be continued where they *wouldn't* be blocking her aisles that Iffy realized how much time had gone by.
+It wasn't until Big Mrs. Sandhu cleared her throat and suggested pointedly that the conversation might best be continued where they *wouldn't* be blocking her aisles that Iffy had realized how much time had gone by.

 Uncle Jack's hand came down heavily on her shoulder.
-He spun her around to face him.
-"You're not going to be anyone's anything," he growled, shaking her for emphasis.
+"You're not gonna be anyone's anything," he growled, shaking her for emphasis.
-"Not 'til you've paid off every last rand you owe me."
+"Not 'til you've paid off every last rand you owe us for lookin' after you all this time."

-Something inside Iffy snapped.
+Something snapped inside Iffy.
-"Fair enough," she said coldly, knocking his arm away.
+"All right," she said coldly,
+knocking his arm away.
-"You show me the accounts so I can see just how much that is and I'll get to working on it.
-You tell me how much my food and bunk is, and I'll tell you how much for my time keeping this twist of scrap afloat when you're too wrung out to do it yourself, and we'll see how long it is 'til I'm quit and clear!"
+"How 'bout you an' me go ask the *Guinevere* to pull up the accounts so I can see just how much that is, and I'll tell you how much for my time keeping this twist of scrap afloat when you're too wrung out to do it yourself, and we'll see how long it is 'til I'm quit and clear!"